-\ifthenelse{\boolean{short}}{\textbf{Style transfer ability:}}{\paragraph{Style Transfer Ability}} Results are shown in Figure~\ref{fig:sentence-yelp-l0drop}.
+Results are shown in Figure~\ref{fig:sentence-yelp-l0drop}.
 Up to $r {=} 0.6$, they correspond well to the reconstruction ability, in that BoV models with higher target ratios yield higher self-BLEU scores at comparable transfer abilities, outperforming the fixed-size model (\hypothesisone).
 However, at $r {=} 0.8$, the performance suddenly deteriorates at medium to high transfer levels.
 This supports the hypothesis that $\textbf{L0-0.8}$ lacks smoothness in the embedding space due to insufficient regularization, which in turn complicates downstream training.
 This is the first piece of evidence that L0Drop is necessary for the success of our model (\hypothesistwo).

-\ifthenelse{\boolean{short}}{\textbf{Window size:}}{\paragraph{Window size}} The window size $k$ determines which bag sizes around the input bag size we backpropagate from.
-Here, we investigates its influence on the model's performance.
-Since the $\lambda_{sty}$ hyperparameter is very sensitive to other model hyperparameters, we train with varying $\lambda_{sty}$ for each fixed window size and report the best style transfer score for each window size.
-Further experimental details and full results can be found in appendix~\ref{app:exp-details-sentence-yelp-ablations}.
-Our results indicate that increasing the window size from zero (score 22.7) is beneficial up to some point ($k {=} 5$, score 32.6), whereas increasing by too much ($k {=} 20$, score 15.6) is detrimental to model performance even compared to a window size of zero.
-We hypothesize that backpropagating bags that are either very small or very large is detrimental because it forces the model to adjust its parameters to optimize unrealistic bags, taking away capacity for fitting realistic bags.